South Carolina sheriff's office releases jail footage showing the in-custody death of a mentally ill Black man

 The footage -- including jail surveillance footage and body camera videos -- was released Thursday night at the request of Sutherland's family, Charleston County Sheriff Kristin Graziano said in a statement posted on Twitter late Thursday night.

-CNN is currently in the process of reviewing the several hours of raw video released by the sheriff's office.
+"People with mental health issues are entitled to the same exact civil rights as you and me and every other healthy, wealthy person in this world," Peper said.

+Sutherland's death comes at a time when law enforcement are under increased scrutiny for their use of force, particularly against Black people and other people of color.

 Charleston County Solicitor Scarlett Wilson has said her office is reviewing the case and she will make a decision about whether anyone will be criminally charged "before the end of June."
-Wilson said Sutherland "suffered from mental illness."

 In a statement released with the videos, Graziano called the incident "a horrible tragedy."